 Commitment behavior is at the heart of economic theories of temptation (Laibson (1997), O'Donoghue and Rabin (1999), Gul and Pesendorfer (2001), Fudenberg and Levine (2006)).
 While standard decision makers always weakly prefer larger choice sets, individuals aware of their self-control problems may choose to constrain their future choices at a cost to themselves.
 This behavioral implication of temptation has been widely tested, both in the lab and in the field, by studying the take-up of a commitment device.
-Examples of such devices are illiquid accounts designed to increase savings (Ashraf et al. (2006), John (2015), Beshears et al. (2015)), deadlines to reduce procrastination on an effort task (Ariely and Wertenbroch (2002), Bisin and Hyndman (2018)), or deposit contracts with financial penalties for smoking or failing to exercise (Giné et al. (2010), Royer et al. (2015)).
-Despite the wealth of studies, a recurring finding in this literature is that commitment take-up is low, usually in the range of 10% to 35%.
-In turn, the weak evidence of commitment demand has motivated researchers to reassess the robustness of its theoretical foundations to various assumptions about agents' uncertainty, their naiveté, or the price of commitment (Laibson (2015)).
+Examples of such devices are illiquid accounts designed to increase savings (Ashraf et al. (2006), John (2019), Beshears et al. (2015)), deadlines to reduce procrastination on an effort task (Ariely and Wertenbroch (2002), Bisin and Hyndman (2018)), or deposit contracts with financial penalties for smoking or failing to exercise (Giné et al. (2010), Royer et al. (2015)).
+Despite the wealth of studies, a recurring finding in this literature is that commitment take-up is low, usually in the range of 10% to 35%.1 In turn, the weak evidence of commitment demand has motivated researchers to reasses the robustness of its theoretical foundations to various assumptions about agents' uncertainty, their naiveté, or the price of commitment (Laibson (2015)).

-However, one challenge in interpreting the literature findings is that most experimental designs greatly constrain the ways individuals can express their preference for commitment, making it hard to infer temptation from commitment behavior.
+One challenge in interpreting the literature findings is that most experimental designs greatly constrain the ways individuals can express their preference for commitment, making it hard to infer temptation from commitment behavior.
 First, commitment opportunities are usually limited to a single instance or, at best, to several instances of the same type of commitment decision.
-In particular, no study to my knowledge looks at commitment demand across different decision environments.
-Second, individuals are typically constrained in terms of the option they can commit to.
+In particular, virtually no study examines commitment demand across different decision environments.2 Second, individuals are typically constrained in terms of the option they can commit to.
 For instance, in consumption-savings problems, the standard assumption is that individuals are tempted to overconsume now (and thus undersave); however, as evidenced in Ameriks et al. (2007), some individuals may need commitments to dissave, especially towards the end of the life cycle.
-Finally, commitment rarely presents different degrees of flexibility.2 For instance, an individual might prefer to keep his options open if offered the choice between a (apple) and b (brownie), but to eliminate b from his choice set if offered a third alternative c (chocolate), thus choosing $\{a,c\}$ over
+Finally, commitment rarely presents different degrees of flexibility.3 For instance, an individual might prefer to keep his options open if